SafeHome.org may receive compensation from some providers listed on this page. Learn More

 SafeHome.org Editor Andrew Garcia unboxing the Brinks Home Security system

-Rather than rigid pre-set packages, you’ll work directly with a Brinks representative to design a system that fits your home and budget.
-While the company doesn’t advertise standardized packages online, here’s a general breakdown of what you can expect based on our customer experiences and typical configurations:
+Rather than rigid pre-set packages, Brinks builds your system directly with a sales rep, tailored to your home and budget.
+The company doesn’t advertise standardized packages online, but based on our customer experience and typical configurations, here’s a general sense of what to expect cost-wise.

 | Smart Security Essential | Smart Security Complete | Smart Security Ultimate | |